MRD: Multi-resolution Retrieval-Detection Fusion for High-Resolution Image Understanding: Method

 where $i \in \{1, 2, \dots, H\}$ and $j \in \{1, 2, \dots, W\}$.

-The detection confidence map provides effective localization of target regions on a global scale, offering direct spatial guidance but lacking the ability to distinguish fine-grained differences within the target object.
-To address this limitation, we integrate the detection confidence with multi-resolution semantic similarity through linear combination, which can be expressed as:
+\textbf{Semantic-Detection Fusion.} The global detection confidence map provides explicit target localization and strong background suppression, but lacks the ability to capture fine-grained semantic differences within the target object.
+In contrast, our multi-resolution semantic similarity map encodes fine-grained query-image matching, but is vulnerable to background clutter and boundary ambiguity.
+To leverage the complementary strengths of the two branches, we fuse them via a linear combination to generate the final fused similarity map:

-This synergistic fusion enables precise target localization while effectively highlighting intra-object variations, thereby facilitating more accurate extraction of key regions in subsequent search processes.
-The details of the subsequent Retrieved-Exploration Search process can be found in paper~\cite{wang2025retrieval}.
+where $w$ is a balancing weight.
+This synergistic fusion strategy simultaneously achieves precise target localization and full semantic integrity preservation, which in turn enables more efficient and accurate extraction and retrieval of key regions during the subsequent search process.
+The detailed description of the follow-up \textit{Retrieved-Exploration Search} pipeline is provided in~\cite{wang2025retrieval}.